discordjs/guide/guide/popular-topics/errors.md

 ### Cannot send messages to this user.

 This error throws when the bot attempts to send a DM message to a user but cannot do so.
 A variety of reasons may cause this error:
-- The bot and the user do not share a guild (often, people attempt to dm the user after kicking or banning them).
+- The bot and the user do not share a guild (often, people attempt to DM the user after kicking or banning them).
 - The bot tries to DM another bot.
 - The user has blocked the bot.
-- The user has disabled dms in the privacy settings.
+- The user has disabled DMs in the privacy settings.

-In the case of the last two reasons, the error is not preventable, as the Discord API does not provide a way to check if you can send a user a dm until you attempt to send one.
-The best way to handle this error is to add a `.catch()` where you try to dm the user and either ignore the rejected Promise or do what you want because of it.
+In the case of the last two reasons, the error is not preventable, as the Discord API does not provide a way to check if you can send a user a DM until you attempt to send one.
+The best way to handle this error is to add a `.catch()` where you try to DM the user and either ignore the rejected Promise or do what you want because of it.

 ### An invalid token was provided.